 Change Junk Mail preferences in Mail on Mac

-Use Junk Mail preferences in Mail to change options for turning on the junk mail filter and managing junk mail.
+Use Junk Mail preferences in Mail to change options for managing junk mail and blocked senders.

 To change these preferences in the Mail app on your Mac, choose Mail > Preferences, then click Junk Mail.